dward2/BME547/Assignments/PythonFundamentalAssignment.md

 browser and open address `127.0.0.1` or `localhost`.
 This browser window will contain the Jupyter Notebook for you to use.

 Work through the interactive notebook.
-Make sure to save it when you are complete.
-Then, in `git`, add and commit the completed Jupyter Notebook file and then push the commit up to GitHub.
+Execute existing code cells.
+Make sure to complete the TASKS that are indicated.
+Make sure to save the notebook when you are finished.
+Then, in `git`, add and commit the completed Jupyter Notebook file and then push the commit up to GitHub.  (*Note*: For this assignment, it is okay to make a commit on the `main` branch.)
 Visit the GitHub Classroom repository to ensure that your completed notebook is, in fact, uploaded.
 We will be grading the file that is found in your GitHub Classroom site.

 The deadline for this assignment can be found in Canvas.